 Service or service group used as a selection criterion for this rule.
 Double-click on this zone to select the associated object.

 Examples: Port 80: HTTP service / Port 25: SMTP service

-You can Add or Delete one or several objects by clicking on and Create an object by clicking on
+You can Add or Delete one or several objects by clicking on the icon